zanata/zanata-server/docs/user-guide/system-admin/configuration/installation.md

 - [Zanata for JBoss EAP or Wildfly](https://github.com/zanata/zanata-server/releases)

+You'll find zip files for each platform, for example: `zanata-<version>-eap-6.zip` or `zanata-<version>-wildfly.zip`

+You will also find `war` archives.
+Don't download these unless you wish to manually configure JBoss, or if you are upgrading an already set up Zanata server.

 ## Modify the configuration properties

 Zanata comes bundled with a configuration file to make it easy to set initial properties.
 You should modify these properties in: